mouadbinouni/FlashUSDT/README.md

 ## Disclaimer

 FlashUSDT is not a real asset.
 It has no financial backing, value, or affiliation with any official entity.
 Do not use for trading.

+## 👤 About the Creator

+**Mouad BINOUNI** is a blockchain developer, DApp builder, technical advisor, and cryptocurrency enthusiast.
+Passionate about educating users on decentralized technologies and Web3 safety, he created FlashUSDT to help students and developers identify and understand fake tokens in real-world simulations.